jusales3270/openchat/README.md

 - 🌐🌍 **Multilingual Support**: Experience Open WebUI in your preferred language with our internationalization (i18n) support.
 Join us in expanding our supported languages!
 We're actively seeking contributors!

-- 🧩 **Pipelines, Open WebUI Plugin Support**: Seamlessly integrate custom logic and Python libraries into Open WebUI using [Pipelines Plugin Framework](https://github.com/open-webui/pipelines).
+- 🧩 **Pipelines, Chat BTV Plugin Support**: Seamlessly integrate custom logic and Python libraries into Open WebUI using [Pipelines Plugin Framework](https://github.com/open-webui/pipelines).
 Launch your Pipelines instance, set the OpenAI URL to the Pipelines URL, and explore endless possibilities.
 [Examples](https://github.com/open-webui/pipelines/tree/main/examples) include **Function Calling**, User **Rate Limiting** to control access, **Usage Monitoring** with tools like Langfuse, **Live Translation with LibreTranslate** for multilingual support, **Toxic Message Filtering** and much more.

-- 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates, fixes, and new features.
+- 🌟 **Continuous Updates**: We are committed to improving Chat BTV with regular updates, fixes, and new features.

-Want to learn more about Open WebUI's features?
-Check out our [Open WebUI documentation](https://docs.openwebui.com/features) for a comprehensive overview!
+Want to learn more about Chat BTV's features?
+Check out our [Chat BTV documentation](https://docs.openwebui.com/features) for a comprehensive overview!

-## 🔗 Also Check Out Open WebUI Community!
+## 🔗 Also Check Out Chat BTV Community!

-Don't forget to explore our sibling project, [Open WebUI Community](https://openwebui.com/), where you can discover, download, and explore customized Modelfiles.
-Open WebUI Community offers a wide range of exciting possibilities for enhancing your chat interactions with Open WebUI! 🚀
+Don't forget to explore our sibling project, [Chat BTV Community](https://openwebui.com/), where you can discover, download, and explore customized Modelfiles.
+Chat BTV Community offers a wide range of exciting possibilities for enhancing your chat interactions with Chat BTV! 🚀

 ## How to Install 🚀

 ### Installation via Python pip 🐍

-Open WebUI can be installed using pip, the Python package installer.
+Chat BTV can be installed using pip, the Python package installer.
 Before proceeding, ensure you're using **Python 3.11** to avoid compatibility issues.

-1. **Install Open WebUI**:
+1. **Install Chat BTV**:
-   Open your terminal and run the following command to install Open WebUI:
+   Open your terminal and run the following command to install Chat BTV:

    ```bash
    pip install open-webui
    ```

-2. **Running Open WebUI**:
+2. **Running Chat BTV**:
-   After installation, you can start Open WebUI by executing:
+   After installation, you can start Chat BTV by executing:

    ```bash
    open-webui serve